 There is no single form that evidence of a common-law marriage must take.
 People v.
 Lucero, 747 P.2d 660, 665 (Colo.
 1987).
 "Rather, any form of evidence that openly manifests the intention of the parties that their relationship is that of husband and wife will provide the requisite proof from which the existence of their mutual understanding can be inferred."
 Id.

 Whether a common law marriage exists turns on the issues of fact and credibility.
 See, In re Custody of Nugent, 955 P.2d 584, 588 (Colo.
 App.
 1997).

 The Colorado Court of Appeals, in Dareuskaya v.
 Shtutman (In re Estate of Yudkin), 2019 COA 25 (Feb.
-21, 2019), provided guidance with respect to the necessity of presenting "specific behavior" evidence to establish the existence of a common law marriage.
-Essentially, the Court said that if the three elements or essential factors: (1) agreement to be married; (2) cohabitation; and (3) a reputation in the community as husband and wife, are met, the inquire ends, a common law marriage has been established.
+21, 2019), provided guidance with respect to the necessity of presenting "specific behavior" evidence to establish the existence of common-law marriage.
+Essentially, the Court said that if the three elements or essential factors: (1) agreement to be married; (2) cohabitation; and (3) a reputation in the community as husband and wife, are met, the inquiry ends, a common-law marriage has been established.
 When either the elements of cohabitation or reputation in the community are not "clearly" established, the Court may consider "specific behavior" of the parties, such as the filing of joint income tax returns, etc. "[A]ny actions taken (or not taken) by the parties not bearing on the essential factors are, if the essential factors are established, legally irrelevant."
 Id. at P.16.